analogdevicesinc/libsmu/README.md

 [libsmu-setup-x86.exe](https://github.com/analogdevicesinc/libsmu/releases/latest) and
 [libsmu-setup-x64.exe](https://github.com/analogdevicesinc/libsmu/releases/latest)
 that install either 32 or 64 bit support, respectively.
-During the install process options are provided to install drivers, Python bindings and Visual Studio development support.
+During the install process options are provided to install drivers and Visual Studio development support.

+Note that after v1.0.3, libsmu Windows installers no longer provide the option to install Python bindings.
+The process for installing pysmu on Windows is similar to the one described above for MacOS and Linux.